Benefits of a Savings Account

 You can open up one of three types of savings accounts:

-To apply for a Mission Fed Savings Account, go online or apply in person at a convenient local Mission Fed branch, or call the Contact Center at 800.500.6328 to begin the process.
-To start, you will need to provide Mission Fed with the following information:
+To apply for a Mission Fed Savings Account, either go online, do it in person, or call their number to start the process.
+To begin, you’ll have to provide Mission Fed with the following information:

 - Your Social Security Number